First Year Experience (FYE) / Your Guidepost to Academic Success

-First-time students attending Collin College are encouraged to participate in the numerous district programs aimed at improving academic success.
-Participating in the College's First-Year Experience (FYE) connects you with faculty and staff.
+First-time-in-college students attending Collin College are encouraged to participate in the numerous district programs aimed at improving student academic success.
+Participating in first year programs connect you with faculty, staff, and college resources.
 Most importantly, you can meet other first time college students.
 Some of these areas of programs include:

 First-Year Student Focused Programs / Courses